 Microeconomic Theory, Mathematical Economics, Game Theory, Industrial Economics, Mechanism Design.

-Undergraduate: Honors Game Theory with Applications to the Natural and Social Science (course developed for Honors program), Mechanism Design (course developed for economics department).
-(Current)
+Undergraduate: Honors Game Theory with Applications to the Natural and Social Science (course developed for Honors program), Mechanism Design (course developed for economics department), Game Theory, Industrial Organization.

 Courses Taught by Institution (1991-present)